adamnemecek/traceoid.ai/README.md

 Join our [Discord channel](https://discord.com/invite/mr9TAhpyBW).

+## Product

+We are building a language and a compiler tailored towards optimization and machine learning, in particular EBMs.
+Our approach leverages advanced approaches from math and physics to achieve the desirable properties above.

 ## Careers

-If you have background in one or ideally more of the following (and related) fields (or are excited to learn):
+Please reach out if you have background in one or ideally more of the following (and related) fields (or are excited to learn):
 - [integrable systems](https://en.wikipedia.org/wiki/Integrable_system)
-- algebraic topology (in particular Hopf algebras)
+- algebraic topology (in particular Hopf algebras, tensor categories)
 - category theory
 - functional programming
 - compilers